No bail for man accused of sexually assaulting elderly woman during Merrimac home invasion

-MERRIMAC, MASS.
-(WHDH) - A man who allegedly forced his way into a home in Merrimac earlier this month before torturing and sexually assaulting an elderly woman has been ordered held without bail.
+NEWBURYPORT, MASS.
+(WHDH) - A man who allegedly forced his way into a home in Merrimac earlier this month before torturing and sexually assaulting an elderly woman has been ordered held without bail after a dangerousness hearing held Friday.

-William S. Raia, 50, was arraigned Tuesday in Newburyport District Court on four counts of aggravated rape, kidnapping, home invasion, strangulation, and assault and battery causing bodily injury on an elderly person, according to the Essex District Attorney’s Office.
+William S. Raia, 50, appeared in Newburyport District Court for the hearing after he pleaded not guilty to four counts of aggravated rape, kidnapping, home invasion, strangulation, and assault and battery causing bodily injury on an elderly person on Tuesday, according to the Essex District Attorney’s Office.

 Officers responding to a report of a person in distress in the area of Hillside Avenue around 11 p.m. on July 3 spoke with a woman who told police that she was awakened by a man in her bedroom armed with a knife, according to authorities.